 How has the community helped you with the cafe?

 I wouldn’t be here without the community.
 When people walk in, I know we are neighbors.
 We are here for community.
 We’re here to serve them their coffee, but we’re here to give them a home and to remind them that we know their name.
 That means everything to me.

 Do what you love and you never work a day.
 Even though I love doing what I’m doing right now, I think there’s something deeper than just work.
 I’ve traveled all over and I have my dream job, but there’s only so much satisfaction that this world will ever bring anybody.
 I think it’s the saddest when people get their dreams and then they realize that there is more.
 They have worked all their life for this one thing and then their heart is still longing and that is where god comes in for me because we can’t satisfy ourselves.
 There is still something bigger than just me, me, me running my own cafe.

 Do you have advice for people who want to make a major change in their life?

 Know what your dream is and what you’re passionate about.
 Don’t ever do anything for money.
 That’s what really brought me happiness and contentment.

-Read the rest of the interview, plus more women’s stories: Subscribe to AWT.
+Read the rest of the interview, plus more women’s stories from the Community Issue.

 Photography: Kisha Bari